lagotto/capistrano-cookbook/README.md

 ### default
 Configures server for Capistrano deployment tool:

+* configure application for Nginx
 * set up `shared` folder
 * create `database.yml` file in `shared/config/database.yml`
-* configure document folder for Nginx
+* symlink shared folders and files

+### deploy
+Includes the `default` recipe, but also does the following:

+* bundle install all gems
+* precompile assets
+* create database (if it doesn't exist), and run migrations

 License & Authors